gregory-lee-bartholomew/homelock/README.md

 # Disclaimer

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.

 # Appendix A